 But behind the scenes, we were a mess.
 Financially we were stuck on a hamster wheel of earn-spend-earn-spend-spend-spend.
 The debt was mounting and the pressure was effecting our family.
 Both my daughter and husband had extreme anxiety.
 Looking back now, I realize that I was in a state of depression.
 Maybe I should have asked for help, but I was embarrassed and kept it to myself.
 And I also felt that it was our mess.
 We should be the ones to fix it.

 My husband and I felt lost.
 Wondering whether this was ‘it?’.
 We both felt that there should be more to life than just accumulating ‘things’.
 We wanted to make changes but didn’t know how.
 Any change seemed scary.

 Sometimes when you feel like everything is falling apart, you just have to pick one thing.
 Just one thing to improve on to help you gain momentum and build your confidence.

-For me, this was our home.
+For me, this began with our home.
 I made the decision to run our home with intention and purpose.
 I felt as if I could just get on top of everything at home, I could begin to regain the peace and balance we all needed so badly.

-- We gave up our life in the suburbs and made the move to the country.
+We gave up our life in the suburbs and made the move to Rural New Zealand.

-- We bought a farm (or a big paddock where we are slowly building our dream farm.
+We bought a farm (or a big muddy paddock where we are slowly building our dream farm.
 It’s an adventure, for sure!).